Cray-HPE/docs-csm/operations/node_management/Configure_NTP_on_NCNs.md

       ncn# reboot
       ```

-      Cloud-init caches data, so there could be inconsistent results with this method.
+      `cloud-init` caches data, so there could be inconsistent results with this method.

 <a name="troubleshooting_ntp"></a>
 ### Troubleshooting NTP